 The Start of the Journey

 It’s true that HMRC is scaling back digital projects to ‘release project capability to EU Exit work’.
 Before you breathe a sigh of relief, you should note that according to the email from HMRC to its stakeholders in April, mandatory reporting for VAT for those with taxable turnover above the VAT threshold (currently £85,000) is indeed still on track to begin in April 2019.
 And with a pilot scheme already underway, there is no turning back now.

 Firms who meet the threshold but are less complex in their makeup are beginning to test through a pilot scheme.
 The plan is to continue rolling out the pilot on a voluntary basis to all firms that express an interest in joining the testing phase.
 HMRC encourage as many firms as possible to make use of the pilot phase.
 This will allow HMRC to gain sufficient test-cases through from their end, and ensure that every firm’s chosen mechanism does what it says on the tin to comply with the mandate.

-If you’re interested in hearing about how Arkk Solutions is assisting firms with their digital journey and would like to participate in the HMRC pilot scheme with us, register your interest here.
+If you’re interested in hearing about how Arkk Solutions is assisting firms with their digital journey, register your interest here.